Melkor-1/cread/README.md

 [gen_files](gen_files) was used to generate the files (a script borrowed from
 @CraigEstey on StackOverflow), and [benchmark](benchmark) was used to benchmark each routine.
+Due to the large size, the `/data` directory that the [Makefile][Makefile] and [benchmakr](benchmark) expect is not present in this repository.
+It should be trivial to replicate a similar or larger data-set given that the repository contains [gen_files](gen_files).

 The caches were flushed before each run with:

 ```shell
 sync && echo 3 >| /proc/sys/vm/drop_caches